Jazpy/GENOMINATOR/README.md

 # GENOMINATOR

-Genome visualizer in C++ with OpenGL
+Genome visualizer in C++ with OpenGL.
+This will only render pretty things based on a genome, and is not intended for any serious use.

 ## Prerequisites